 Common mistakes

-• Listing 5 niches separated by dots — visitors cannot tell what your account is for.
+- Listing 5 niches separated by dots, so visitors cannot tell what the account is for.

-• CTA with no specific destination (“link below” + a tree of 12 links).
+- A CTA with no specific destination (“link below” plus a tree of 12 links).

-• Copy-paste identical bio across platforms — each platform has different reading patterns.
+- Pasting one identical bio across platforms when each has a different cap and reading pattern.

 How to push results further

-• Always state who you serve before what you do — “Helping {audience}” outperforms “I do {thing}”.
+- State who you serve before what you do.
+“Helping

-• Use specific numbers when you have them — “Read by 200k” outperforms “growing audience”.
+- Use specific numbers when you have them.
+“Read by 200k” beats “growing audience”.

-• Pair bio with profile photo and pinned posts — the three work as one unit.
+- Pair the bio with profile photo and pinned posts; the three work as one unit.

-• For platform-specific tweaks, use prompt 4 — never sync verbatim across platforms.
+- For platform-specific tweaks, use prompt 4 and never sync verbatim across platforms.

 FAQ

-• Should I use emojis in a bio?: 1-2 functional emojis (signaling role, niche, or location) are fine.
-Emoji clouds dilute the signal.
+- Should I use emojis in a bio?: One or two functional emojis (signaling role, niche, or location) are fine.
+Emoji clouds dilute the signal and eat into a tight cap like TikTok’s 80.

-• How often should I update the bio?: Quarterly review minimum; immediately after a niche pivot, launch, or major proof point.
+- How often should I update the bio?: Quarterly review at minimum, and immediately after a niche pivot, a launch, or a major proof point.

-• How do I measure if a bio actually works?: Track profile-view-to-follow ratio in platform analytics.
-A good bio lifts this 20-50% over a baseline week.
+- How do I measure if a bio actually works?: Track the profile-view-to-follow ratio in platform analytics.
+A stronger bio typically lifts this 20-50% over a baseline week; compare like-for-like weeks, not a launch spike.